My Sister Eileen (1955 film): Plot

-Witty Ruth and pretty Eileen Sherwood, sisters from Columbus, Ohio, relocate to New York City and settle in a rundown basement studio apartment in a Greenwich Village building owned by Papa Appopolous.
+Witty Ruth and pretty Eileen Sherwood, sisters from Columbus, Ohio, relocate to New York City and settle in a rundown basement studio apartment in a Greenwich Village building owned by Papa Appopoulos.
 Ruth aspires to be a writer, while Eileen hopes to achieve success as an actress.
-They become acquainted with their neighbor Ted Loomis, an athlete who lives with his fiancée Helen.
+They become acquainted with their neighbor Ted Loomis, an athlete who lives with his fiancée Helen Wade.

-Ruth has a letter of introduction to Bob Baker, editor-in-chief of Mad Hatter magazine.
+Ruth has a letter of introduction to Bob Baker, editor-in-chief of Manhatter magazine.
 As he rushes off for vacation, he counsels her to write about things she knows rather than the artificial stories she had sent him.
 Meanwhile, after finding herself the target of unwanted advances from a theatre producer, Eileen goes to the local Walgreens for lunch.
-Soda fountain manager Frank Lippencott lends her a sympathetic ear and offers his assistance, assuring her many theatrical people eat at the counter.
+Soda fountain manager Frank Lippincott lends her a sympathetic ear and offers his assistance, assuring her many theatrical people eat at the counter.

 As time progresses, Ruth collects a lot of rejection slips and Eileen fails to secure any auditions.
 When newspaper reporter Chick Clark overhears Frank telling Eileen about an audition, he claims to know the show's producer and assures her he can get her an interview with him.
 Upon arrival at the theater, they discover it is a burlesque house where striptease is the main attraction.
 Mortified, Eileen rushes out.

-Bob returns from vacation and meets with Ruth to tell her his favorite stories are about Eileen and her romantic misadventures.
+Bob returns from vacation and meets with Ruth to tell her his favorite of her stories is about Eileen and her romantic misadventures.
 Ruth claims her sister is simply a product of her imagination and the experiences she described actually are her own.
 Intrigued, Bob asks her for a date, but Ruth declines, and later tells Eileen she finds him dull and unattractive.